ForeverAndEverTeam/fae-mod/IPGuidelines.md

 Direct upload or hosting of DDLC assets is forbidden, except when to be used as part of fan work.
 No profit may be made from these uploads.

+Fan work that includes official DDLC assets may not be used to create new video games.
+The exception is mods that must be patched into the official DDLC game.
+See the "Mods" section for more details.

 ### Fan Games

-“Fan Games” refer to any fan work that is a game.
+"Fan Games" refer to any fan work that is a game.
 This also includes new games that contain no official DDLC assets, as well as mods of the official DDLC game.

+You are NOT allowed to redistribute DDLC or fan games on any app store including Steam, the Google Play Store, the Apple App Store, the Windows Store, GameJolt, itch.io, or any others.
+You may not port DDLC or any fan game to these platforms.

 You may NOT create, copy, or distribute any fan game that is designed to be played in lieu of the official DDLC game.
-Any fan games, including mods, that “replace” DDLC, or imply that it should be played before the original, are forbidden.
+Any fan games, including mods, that "replace" DDLC, or imply that it should be played before the original, are forbidden.
 This includes mods that add new content to the DDLC base game, including, but not limited to, new art, new scenes, new visual effects, or voice acting.
 Fan games may ONLY be created with the assumption that the player has already completed the original DDLC game, and is looking for fan content.

-A common example is fan games that let players spend more time with the club members, possibly including new story arcs, or to satisfy the players’ desire for additional dialogue, or for a more “normal” game.
+A common example is fan games that let players spend more time with the club members, possibly including new story arcs, or to satisfy the players’ desire for additional dialogue, or for a more "normal" game.
 These games are usually considered okay, because the only players interested in them would be those who have completed DDLC and are looking for new content.
 Any fan games or mods that suggest new players should play it instead of DDLC are not allowed.

+Fan games should not confuse the player in any way that it might be related to official DDLC content.
+The game should also not be mistaken for DDLC itself.
+This includes how the game is displayed both before and after downloading (eg. a title or download page too similar to DDLC may confuse players).

+Official DDLC assets may not be used in standalone games – they may only be used in mods that must be patched into the official DDLC game.
+See the "Mods" section for more details.

+Fan games must be free and may not be sold.
+Donation links are allowed on the website that hosts the game.
+However, fan games may not include any payment or donation link in the game itself, or encourage the player to donate from within the game.

 Fan games must state upon first run that it is a fan game unaffiliated with the official Doki Doki Literature Club.
 They must advise that the original game should be completed before playing, as well as provide a link to the official website where it can be downloaded (http://ddlc.moe).